The Digital Now: Architecture and Intersectionality

 The CCA is seeking team members interested in studying digital architectural praxis through in-depth research, whether reliant on fieldwork, archives, or other sites of investigation.
 Sharing expertise and creative practices, a final group of eight participants will be guided by a multidisciplinary ethos of collaboration and mutual support.
 This team will be expected to co-create a collective project that furthers the scope of how intersectionality articulates architecture as a broad field of practice, scholarship, and public concern that has both historically responded and will in the future respond to evolving definitions and manifestations of the digital.

 The Digital Now will unfold in two phases.
-First, the CCA will invite sixteen shortlisted applicants to participate in a multi-day Mellon Seminar, which will take place in Montréal in late fall 2020 (pending COVID-19-related restrictions).
+First, the CCA will invite sixteen shortlisted applicants to participate in a multi-day Mellon Seminar, which will take place virtually in February 2021.
 Seminar participants will share their individual projects in order to set the terms of the project and establish a common state of the field.
 All sixteen shortlisted applicants will receive a stipend to attend the CCA-Mellon Seminar.
 Following a peer-review process, eight applicants will be selected to return for the second phase of the project and participate in the Mellon Multidisciplinary Research Project.
 The spirit of the CCA-Mellon Seminar is one of supporting and sharing in the production of knowledge.

 CCA-Mellon Multidisciplinary Research Project

-The eight selected Mellon Researchers will reconvene in early winter 2021 to begin their eighteen-month engagement with the Mellon Research Project on The Digital Now and will continue the work through the spring of 2022.
+The eight selected Mellon Researchers will reconvene in early spring 2021 to begin their eighteen-month engagement with the Mellon Research Project on The Digital Now and will continue the work through the spring of 2022.
 Each Mellon Researcher will receive a stipend of USD 12,000 for their eighteen-month engagement, a research allowance of USD 3,500, and funded travel to support their participation in three multi-day Mellon workshops and seminars.
 Mellon Researchers will contribute to various objectives and outcomes of the research project by producing individual projects in conversation with the group and with the CCA, by contributing to a shared collective project conceived by the group as a whole, and by critically engaging the CCA Collection and library holdings.

 CCA-Mellon Multidisciplinary Research Project Convenors